|Newsagents, The Broadway - not much has changed, apart from the name (2012)|

-His mother appeared at various times during the week, but not in a serving capacity.
+His mother (whose name appeared as the addressee, Mrs E. Ewart) appeared at various times during the week, but not in a serving capacity.
 She was a serious looking, older woman, who appeared very efficient and business like.
-Indeed, whenever I saw her she seemed to be undertaking book-taking and other such tasks.
+Indeed, whenever I saw her she seemed to be undertaking book-keeping and other such tasks.

 Some people may be surprised at what a good mark-up there is on newspapers.
 When that is multiplied by hundreds of newspapers each day, seven days a week, fifty two weeks of the year, it really adds up.
 It was only after reading A Season In Dornoch by Lorne Rubenstein that I became aware of this.
 So the Ewart family made a very good living indeed; that said Ian Ewart in particular had to work hard and long hours.